Advanced Diploma of Counselling

 Students seeking entry to this qualification must demonstrate the following essential entry requirements:

-- 10486NAT Diploma of Counselling (Christian) or equivalent.
+- 10486NAT Diploma of Counselling (Christian).
 This qualification provides the essential knowledge and skills required by entrants, including those specifically related to the application of the AIFC General Counselling Model.

 - Proof of clearance to Work with Children

 - It is recommended that candidates have sufficient relevant work experience to indicate likely success at this level of qualification in a job role involving: